 Sometimes I throw in one more: What am I scared of?

 Getting the fears out of my head and into the journal means I don’t have to carry them.
 The weight of ideas and insecurities can be crushing.
 Better to let software hold them so I can get on with what I need to do.

 This journaling practice came from a conversation I had with the brilliant writer Justine Musk about the link between female ambition & power and journaling.
 (Justine pointed out that there’s research showing that journaling is what helps teenage girls NOT lose themselves or lose their voice.)

 I thought: this is why I didn’t lose my voice and my ambition.
 Because I journaled as a kid and a young woman.
 Maybe restarting my journaling practice can help me dial my ambition and impact UP.

 Journaling about my work is helping me see how my calling and my day-to-day activities are related and gives more urgency and importance to the boring marketing tasks I need to do but am otherwise not enthusiastic about.

-Journaling is a wildly useful feminist marketing support.
+Journaling is a wildly useful culture-making business support.
 I highly recommend it.

 Side note: you can also take some of what you write in your journal and turn it into blog posts, web copy and social media updates.
 No thinking time is ever wasted.